Thinking outside the pitch: We enabled Airtel’s B2B sales teams to listen and sell with stories

 R: Results of the Airtel solution, tying back to ‘C’ and ‘L’

-The first half, dedicated to theory, took the sales team through the benefit of stories, what a story is, what it’s not, and how to use CLEAR as a guideline.
-This gave the team a solid foundation which they could then use in the second half of the day, in the practical module.
+The first half, dedicated to theory, took the sales team through the benefit of stories, what a story is, what it’s not, and how to use CLEAR as a guideline across different applications like product positioning, objection handling, data storytelling, etc. This gave the team a solid foundation which they could then use in the second half of the day, in the practical module.

 Here, the session was completely interactive – we conducted a fun and engaging sales storytelling quiz that had the KAMs boisterously competing in teams, followed by case studies and role-playing to simulate real-world sales scenarios.

-We’re honoured to know that the enterprise sales leadership found great value in our program (held in Delhi), giving us the opportunity to take our sessions across the country to the rest of their teams in Mumbai, Bangalore and Chennai.
-We’re excited to help more people bring out the storytellers within them!
+We were honoured to hear that the enterprise sales leadership found great value in our program held in Airtel's Gurgaon HQ, and wanted us to take our workshop across the country to the rest of their teams in Mumbai, Bangalore and Chennai.
+And we did.
+Over four cities, and 120+ enthusiastic participants, we were able to help Airtel Business's sales personnel bring out the storytellers within them!

-In short, like an Airtel network tower that connects people across cities, storytelling brings businesses and customers together, building relationships of trust and compassion that stand the test of time – and all it takes is a story from the heart.
+In short, like an Airtel network tower that connects people across cities, storytelling brings sales teams and prospects together, building relationships of trust and compassion that stand the test of time.

-We can help your sales team tell the right stories.
+We can help your sales team tell purposeful stories.
 Let’s connect.

 Comments